ably/laravel-broadcaster/README.md

 - Update `ably` section under `config/broadcasting.php` with `'token_expiry' => env('ABLY_TOKEN_EXPIRY', 3600)`

 <a name="migrate-pusher-to-ably"></a>
-## Migrating from old AblyBroadcaster
+## Migrating from Pusher
-- The current Ably broadcaster is fully compatible with the old Pusher based AblyBroadcaster.
+- The current Ably broadcaster is fully compatible with the Pusher / Pusher based AblyBroadcaster.
--  The only difference is for **Leaving the channel**, you should use [Ably Channel Namespaces](https://ably.com/docs/general/channel-rules-namespaces) conventions
+- The only difference is for **Leaving the channel** on client side, you should use [Ably Channel Namespaces](https://ably.com/docs/general/channel-rules-namespaces) conventions.
 ```js
  // public channel
 Echo.channel('channel1');